karolis-arbaciauskas/epg-generator/readme.md

 ### Find your generated epg file link

-Login to you AWS account.
+Login to your AWS account.
 Go to S3 service and look for your bucket (you should look for a bucket with name you wrote in environment file).

 ![aws](media/filename.png)